edenb/livemap/README.md

 TBC

 ## To Do
-* View, add, modify and delete user accounts (admin only)
 * Make your devices visible for other users
 * Show tail of previous locations on selected marker
 * Add MQTT support to ingest location updates